MartinvonBerg/simple-lightbox-fslight/readme.txt

 For new users: If you install the Plugin for the first time this won’t happen for your site.

-Provides an easy was to add a Lightbox to Gutenberg videos, Youtube-Videos, images, galleries and Media-with-Text-Blocks.
-Just install, activate and use it.
+Provides an easy was to add a Lightbox to Images in Gutenberg image, gallery and Media-with-Text-Blocks.
+Additionally to Youtube and HTML5 Videos but no other videos.
+Other video types like VideoPress, Vimeo etc. are currently NOT supported.
 The Javascript library fslightbox.js is used for that.
 You even may use the paid version of fslightbox.js.
-Available Settings are provided by a JSON-file that may be easily changed and backed-up manually (automatically after V2.0.0)
-E.g., just create gallery by using Gutenberg gallery block and use lightbox gallery effect powered by fslightbox.js.
+Plugin settings are provided by a JSON-file that may be easily changed and backed-up manually (automatically after V2.0.0).

 NEW: Added support for the complete HTML-body-code to the page (inbetween body tags).
 This is an Opt-in.
 See example settings file in ./settings/plugin-settings-body.json.

-The support for HTML-Videos and Youtube-Videos will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
+The support for HTML5-Videos and Youtube-Videos will add a small red button on the top left of the embedded Youtube-Video which opens the lightbox with that video.
 YT-Videos could be disabled by deleting the line ``` "wp-block-embed-youtube" ``` in the file ```plugin-settings.json```.
 If you do so please delete the comma at the end of the line before, too!
 See live example here: https://www.berg-reise-foto.de/software-wordpress-lightroom-plugins/wordpress-plugins-fotos-und-karten/